pantheon-systems/google-map-gutenberg-block/README.md

 Because Google Map embes require an API key you'll need to provide a valid API key in plugin settings as well.
 See the detailed steps below.

 1. Install and activate the Gutenberg plugin if you are on a WordPress version <= `5.0`
-1. Upload the plugin to the `/wp-content/plugins/` directory
+1. Search for 'embed-gutenberg-block-google-maps' when adding a new plugin in the WordPress dashboard **or** upload the plugin files manually to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Obtain a [Google Map embed API key](https://developers.google.com/maps/documentation/embed/get-api-key)
 1. Visit the plugin settings page and enter/save your Google Map embed API key